-This post has been updated in June 2019 with new features from our 1.31 release!
+This post has been updated in June 2020 to reflect new features and a new Advanced FDM workflow!

 There’s no need to “dumb” your CAD files down to an STL format any longer if you’re a Stratasys 3D printer user.
 Building upon GrabCAD Print’s ability to read CAD files natively, our new Advanced FDM feature enables fine level control over how FDM parts are manufactured.

 Our latest release in GrabCAD Print now enables Advanced FDM to read and select native CAD features from your CAD files.
 This includes native features, such as:

 Traditional print prep software can typically only detect bodies.

 Why You Should Check Out Advanced FDM in GrabCAD Print

 Advanced FDM in GrabCAD Print is more intuitive and efficient than Insight and allows you to create more targeted structures.
 It’s not a complicated software.
 By simply selecting areas on the design model and specifying desired results, Advanced FDM automatically calculates the required tool path for all layers to produce the required part.

 For example, in this latest release, you can now select which regions of your file to apply different levels of rigidity, strength, infill pattern, density, and wall thickness.
 This guarantees that your FDM printed parts come out exactly how you want -- not to mention, specifying your structural needs will ultimately cut down on print time and material cost.

 Why Your Engineers & Operators Will Love GrabCAD Print Advanced FDM

 We’ve also made Advanced FDM in GrabCAD Print even easier to use.
 Now, you don't necessarily need a highly skilled application engineers to print high-quality parts.
 The new interface simplifies the process of preparing jobs and eliminates the need to manually edit tool paths locally.